U.S. Route 50 in California: Route description

+The entire length of US 50 in California is defined in section 350 of the California Streets and Highways Code as simply Route 50, and that the highway is from "Route 80 near Sacramento to the Nevada state line near Lake Tahoe via Placerville".
+This corresponds with the American Association of State Highway and Transportation Officials (AASHTO)'s U.S. Route logs of US 50.

 US 50 begins in West Sacramento, where I-80 leaves the West Sacramento Freeway onto a bypass of Sacramento.
 At the western terminus, a mileage sign gives the distance to the California cities of Placerville and South Lake Tahoe along with the eastern terminus of the highway in Ocean City, Maryland.
 The old route of I-80 through Sacramento is signed as US 50 and Business 80 in the western section and Business 80 (Capital City Freeway) in the eastern section.
 Business 80 overlaps US 50 on the West Sacramento Freeway to the split with SR 275, then over the Sacramento River on the Pioneer Memorial Bridge and across I-5 to SR 99.
 Beginning in 2016, signs on this section are being updated to remove references to Business 80 and instead sign the route only as US Highway 50.
 Approximately 6 mi of US 50 from I-80 to SR 99 south is part Interstate Highway as well, carrying the unsigned designation of Interstate 305.

 At the US 50/Business 80/SR 99 interchange, Business 80 splits to the north, SR 99 heads south, and US 50 continues east as the El Dorado Freeway and the Lincoln Highway.
 This freeway parallels Folsom Boulevard and the American River east-northeasterly through the suburb of Rancho Cordova to Folsom.
 Entering El Dorado County, US 50 continues eastward through the foothills of the Sierra Nevada via El Dorado Hills, Cameron Park, and Shingle Springs to downtown Placerville.
 The freeway ends, and US 50 has several at-grade intersections in Placerville, including SR 49.

 Leaving Placerville, the expressway through town starts, only to end several miles later.
 The final section of freeway begins near Camino, where the Lincoln Highway splits from US 50, and ends at the east end of Pollock Pines.
 Just east of Pollock Pines, US 50 continues as an undivided conventional highway with one eastbound lane and two westbound lanes, entering the river canyon of the South Fork American River near Riverton and crossing to the north side of the river near Ice House Road.